LinhLTP/bibliographic_analysis/README.md

 - **`ggplot2`**: Visualisation of trends and insights.
 - **`openxlsx`**: Exporting data to Excel files.
 - **`splitstackshape`**: Handling complex data structures for affiliations

+## Packages

+Search expressions were applied to Web of Science, Scopus, and Google Scholar:

+`UBDC OR Urban Big Data Centre AND [insert the name of the dataset provided by UBDC]`